Member | Established: 1943 | Associate since 2019

 The CCPPE is responsible for establishing and operating an investigative and disciplinary (I&D) system for its members.
 In addition, financial sector regulators—Superintendence of Companies, Securities and Insurance, and the Superintendence of Banks—are responsible for the I&D of auditors and audit firms providing services to companies under their supervision; however, it is unclear if the regulators operate any I&D mechanisms.

-As part of its bylaws, the CCPPE has in place a Court of Honor to operate its I&D system.
-The Court of Honor conducts complaints-based investigations related to misconduct/ethical issues and recommends sanctions to the CCPPE Board of Directors, who has the ultimate responsibility for the resolutions.
-The CCPPE has outlined a strategic plan to address the identified gaps in its I&D policies.
-The CCPPE has established a Legislation, Investigation, Ethics and Professional Practice Committee responsible for preparing bylaws and internal reforms by early 2023 to propose enhancements to the I&D system.
-As part of this initiative, the CCPPE plans to sign cooperative agreements with other accountancy regulators to jointly address any disciplinary issues and disseminate this information to its members and the general public through its website.
+The CCPPE developed a strategic plan to address the previously identified gaps in its I&D policies.
+The CCPPE established a Legislation, Investigation, Ethics and Professional Practice Committee responsible for updating the bylaws and internal reforms in 2023 to propose enhancements to the I&D system.
+As of 2024, the I&D incorporates all SMO 6 requirements, except for a link to the quality assurance system.
+The CCPPE plans to sign cooperative agreements with other accountancy regulators to jointly address any disciplinary issues and disseminate this information to its members and the general public through its website.

-The CCPPE reports that as part of its memorandum of understandings with the local chambers of commerce in Quito, Ibarra, Santo Domingo, and Ambato, the CCPPE plans to start leveraging the chamber of commerce’s arbitration processes to deal with significant I&D cases in order to have the legal power to impose sanctions.
+The CCPPE reports that as part of its memorandum of understandings with the local chambers of commerce in Quito, Ibarra, Santo Domingo, and Ambato, the CCPPE plans to start leveraging the chamber of commerce's arbitration processes to deal with significant I&D cases to have the legal power to impose sanctions.

 -